Buy This Buffett Portfolio At A 16.5% Discount And Get A 4.4% Yield

 Discount

 Here we are, eight months later.
-The discount has move about three points since August to its present -16.5%.
+The discount has moved about three points since August to its present -16.5%.
 An investor would have picked up 3% on the discount alone in those eight months.
 Not fantastic, perhaps, but not too shabby either.
 Furthermore, the discount has moved at a near-linear rate since then and seems likely to keep moving in that direction sufficiently that, regardless of what the broader market does, one might continue to book gains at that rate for the near future.

 Performance